cetz-package/cetz/src/lib/angle.typ

 /// - origin (coordinate): Angle origin
 /// - a (coordinate): Coordinate of side `a`, containing an angle between `origin` and `b`.
 /// - b (coordinate): Coordinate of side `b`, containing an angle between `origin` and `a`.
 /// - direction (string): Direction of the angle.
-Accepts "cw" (clockwise) and "ccw" (counter-clockwise), the latter being the default.
+Accepts "ccw" (counter-clockwise), "cw" (clockwise), "near" (inner angle), "far" (outer angle), the first one being the default.
 /// - label (none,content,function): Draw a label at the angles "label" anchor.
 If label is a function, it gets the angle value passed as argument.
 The function must be of the format `angle => content`.
 /// - name (none,str): Element name, used for querying anchors.
 /// - ..style (style): Style key-value pairs.